 Do Kittens Need a Special Litter?

 Many experts suggest kittens under four months of age use crystal or non-clumping clay litter.
 These options feature larger granules that are harder to ingest.
-Plus, they don't stick to your cat's paws, so the risk of eating during grooming decreases.

-After four months, clumping litter will be more than fine.
+After four months, the clumping litter will be more than fine.
 But still, read the instructions to ensure it doesn't contain anything dangerous or toxic.
 Avoid any litter with fragrances or harsh chemicals that could cause issues.

 Looking at options made specifically for kittens is also an excellent idea.
 But read through the customer reviews for each choice before making a final decision.
-Other pet owners will always let you know whether there are any significant issues.

 How to Switch Older Kittens Over to Clumping Litter

 If you want to use clumping litter and your cat has reached the four-month mark, switching them over isn't a complex process.
-But there are a few guidelines to follow for a positive and successful transition:

 Keep Your Cat's Stress In Mind

 Any change for a cat will be a source of stress for them.
 Changing their litter box configuration isn't any different.
 So it's essential to keep it in mind when going about this process.
-An easy way of avoiding the issue is by keeping it as gentle and gradual as possible.

 You'll also want to avoid changing anything else about their routine or lives.
 In other words, don't switch over to new food at the same time as changing their litter box.
 It'll only cause them to act out and rebel against the changes.